campworkcoeman/campworkcoeman.org/summer-camp/forms/medical-form-info.md

 * Completed, signed and dated by parent or guardian.
 This is required by the State of Connecticut.

-### Camp Food Accommodation Request

-If you have *food allergies* or *religious dietary restrictions*, complete this form.  **It must be received, without exception, at least 2 weeks prior to your arrival at camp.** We do not have a Kosher or Halal kitchen nor a vegetarian option however arrangements can be made for you to supply any special foods that your diet may require.

 ### Medication Notes

 * If a camper is **only** prescribed *emergency allergy medication* (i.e. Epi-Pen or Rescue Inhaler), then only the **Emergency Treatment Plan for Allergic Reactions** form is required.
 The **Authorization for Administration of Medications** form is not required.